Deep Dive

 (Source)

-Overview: This major node software release brought several under-the-hood improvements aimed at network efficiency and developer experience.
+Overview: This earlier major release delivered several backend improvements aimed at network operators and developers, enhancing overall efficiency.

 (Source)